MQTTCool/auth-hook-example/README.md

 on the selected row; in case a publishing is accepted and then delivered to the MQTT broker, the user is invited to send a new one.

-Every time a connection, a subscription or a publishing is requested, MQTT.cool proceeds with the authorization check, by delegating to the Hook the responsibility to verify if the user issuing the request is actually authorized to access the resource is asking for.
+Every time a connection, a subscription or a publishing is requested, MQTT.Cool proceeds with the authorization check, by delegating to the Hook the responsibility to verify if the user issuing the request is actually authorized to access the resource is asking for.
 A real case might query an